synopse/mORMot2/src/core/README.md

 - Sorting/Comparison Functions
 - Some Convenient `TStream` descendants and File access functions
 - Faster Alternative to RTL Standard Functions
-- Raw Shared Constants / Types Definitions
+- Raw Shared Types Definitions

 Aim of those types and functions is to be cross-platform and cross-compiler, without any dependency but the main FPC/Delphi RTL.
 It also detects the kind of Intel/AMD it runs on, to adapt to the fastest asm version available.
 It is the main unit where x86_64 or i386 asm stubs are included.

 ### mormot.core.os

 Cross-platform functions shared by all framework units
+- Some Cross-System Type and Constant Definitions
 - Gather Operating System Information
 - Operating System Specific Types (e.g. `TWinRegistry`)
 - Unicode, Time, File, Console, Library process